min2ha/ukwa-site/content/target/63258/index.en.md

   "subject": "Russia in the UK"
 }

-# Intercession of the Holy Virgin Russian Orthodox Church in Manchester

 Website of the Russian parish of the "Pokrov" (Intercession of the Holy Virgin), founded by Russian refugees in displaced persons' camps in Austria and present in Manchester since early 1950s.